 1. Analytics and User Tracking

 Google Analytics is the best solution for gauging the flow of traffic.
-You should setup goals and ecommerce conversion tracking to monitor how users are being acquired and how they behave.
+You should setup goals and eCommerce conversion tracking to monitor how users are being acquired and how they behave.
 So if you setup Analytics, make sure you are tracking all of these metrics.
 Setup a weekly or bi-weekly meeting to discuss the trends in traffic, user purchases or categories.
 Its not a bad idea to invest in a commercial analytics solution such as Crazyegg or Hotjar.

 - Acquisition such as country, city, best incoming traffic